All Episodes

 Oh, yes.

-In fact, one lady in in our meeting that we had Wednesday when they we were given this news that we were be all being cut to twenty-eight hours.
+In fact, one lady in our meeting that we had Wednesday, when we were given this news that we were all being cut to 28 hours so we would not have to be offered health care, got up and preached about people.

 You have to know what you are voting for.

-Well and the whole room erupted.
+Well, and the whole room erupted.

-They are either going to have to pay a fine for not having health insurance, and the IRS will find them, or they are going to have to visit a state exchange.
+They are faced with one of two things, they are either going to have to pay a fine for not having health insurance and the IRS will find them, or they are going to have to visit a state exchange.

-They told us that.
+They told us that that's right.

-And in fact, wait till they find out what it's gonna cost them there.
+Well, they told us that and, in fact, and wait till they find out what it's going to cost them there.

-Do you remember the The Wall Street Journal has a story out today on health insurers warning on premiums next year?
+The WALL Street Journal has a story out today on health insurers warning on premiums, next year they're going to double.

-Do you remember the uh uh not just not just you, Tracy, but every all of you in the audience, you remember the balloon mortgages as part of the the subprime mortgage mess, they suckered in a bunch of gullible home buyers with an adjustable rate mortgage, but it was very, very low, and nobody ever thought the rate was going to go up, but they ballooned.
+They suckered in a bunch of gullible home buyers with an adjustable rate mortgage, but it was very, very low and nobody ever thought the rate was going to go up.

 That's what this is adding up to.